You've just been assigned to a Scrum team and you don't know what's going on.

 - Scrum masters aren't directly involved with creating or developing anything but make sure that everyone knows what is going on in the project, keep track of progress and help remove any roadblocks along the way when necessary.

-- Development team does all the actual designing, coding, and testing for software projects.
+- The development team does all the actual designing, coding, and testing for software projects.
 Development teams usually have developers, designers, and testers.
 They make sure they understand the requirements, have everything they need to do their work and keep track of what needs doing.

 Intro to Scrum terms for software developers